 She stepped forward slowly and walked closer to the fire.

 She looked down at the fish and knew the pleasing scent was coming from them.
-She realized she wanted to eat a cooked one and she lost control of herself.
-She reached down and grabbed at a fish over the fire.
-With a cry of pain, she dropped the fish into the coals and staggered back shaking her hand up and down.
+She realized she wanted to eat a cooked one, and she lost control of herself.
+She reached down and grabbed a fish over the fire.
+With a cry of pain, she dropped the fish into the coals and staggered back, shaking her hand up and down.